Variational Sequential Optimal Experimental Design using Reinforcement Learning: Algorithm details

-We introduce the Gaussian Mixture Models (GMMs) and normalizing flow (NF)-based posterior predictors for PoIs ($q(\theta_m|I_k;\phi_{\Theta_m})$) and QoIs ($q(z_m|I_k;\phi_{Z_m})$).
-We adopt the same architectures for both the PoI and QoI posterior predictors, and so only introduce them in the context of PoIs below but with the understanding that the same applies to the QoIs.
-Similar to the model posterior predictor, separate PoI and QoI posterior predictors are trained for each stage when the IIG formulation is used.
+We use GMMs and NFs as approximate posteriors for PoIs, $q(\param_m|\info_k;\phi_{\Param_m})$, and for QoIs, $q(z_m|\info_k;\phi_{Z_m})$\footnote{In this section, we have dropped the oracle subscript $0$ (from $\param_{m,0}$ and $z_{m,0}$) to simplify notation.}.
+The same architecture is used for both PoI and QoI cases, and we introduce below only in the context of PoIs for simplicity.
+Separate GMMs/NFs are trained for each stage $k$ when the IIG formulation is used.

-\subsubsection{Independent Gaussian Mixture Models}
+\subsubsection{Independent Gaussian mixture models}

 An independent GMM approximates a complex distribution through a weighted sum of multiple independent Gaussians: